 The Americans with Disabilities Act via Title III requires that all "public accommodations" (retailers, doctors, malls, restaurants, hotels, and ski resorts) provide facilities and equipment that are readily accessible to, and usable by, people with disabilities.
-Through litigation, proponents have worked to extend access from the physical world to websites and mobile apps.
+Through litigation, proponents have worked to extend access from the physical world to the digital world to now include websites and mobile apps.

 The de facto standard recognized commonly across the world and here in the US is the Web Content Accessibility Guidelines.
 The guidelines come in three degrees (A, AA, AAA).
 The current version is WCAG 2.1 which ads 17 additional criteria, so this is what is commonly recommended.
 As of 2020, we are seeing legal complaints citing WCAG 2.1.

 Web Accessibility and WCAG Website Compliance Standards